|Limits on the source database

 of the source and destination databases.
 We recommend that you migrate data during

 off-peak hours.
-During full data migration, DTS uses read and write resources of the
+During full data migration, DTS uses the read and write resources

-source and destination databases.
-This may increase the loads of the database servers.
+of the source and destination databases.
+This may increase the loads of database servers.

 - During full data migration, concurrent INSERT operations cause fragmentation in the

 tables of the destination database.
 After full data migration is complete, the size

 of used tablespace of the destination database is larger than that of the source database.

 - You must make sure that the precision settings for columns of the FLOAT or DOUBLE

 data type meet your business requirements.
 DTS uses the

 ROUND(COLUMN,PRECISION) function to retrieve values from columns of the FLOAT or DOUBLE data type.
 If you

 do not specify a precision, DTS sets the precision for the FLOAT data type to 38 digits